JaviVinnas/notion_weekify_webapp/README.md

----

-# Svelte + TypeScript + Jest
+# Notion Weekify WebApp

+This is a web app project to manage easily some functions in my notion workspace for university.
+The first functionality this app will provide is to make an schedule based on th data stored in a notion database

+The project uses svelte, typescript and jest for testing

+I will also use this repo as svelte and css testing and cool stuf

-This is a project template for [Svelte](https://svelte.dev) apps.
-It's based on the official one from https://github.com/sveltejs/template.
+This project is built from a template for [Svelte](https://svelte.dev) apps.
+It's based on the official one from <https://github.com/sveltejs/template>.

-This one has been pre-setup with TypeScript and Jest testing support.

-To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit):
+To create a new project based on this template using [degit](https://github.com/Rich-Harris/degit) run the following commands:

 ```bash
 npx degit dceddia/svelte-typescript-jest svelte-app